jcase069/presentations/content/blockchain/blockchain2.md

 Property Institute held fraudulent documentation filed by a criminal "owner".
 Fortunately, Izaguirre had documentation -- an official title and deed to the land -- so thankfully it was all straigtened out.
-But only after she was forcibly evicted while her children were at school, and her house was demolished.
+But only after she was forcibly evicted while her children were at school, while her house was demolished.

 This story happened in Honduras, and it is not uncommon in developing countries.